Maine Central Railroad main line: European & North American Railway

-Canadian Pacific Ry
+Canadian Pacific Railway

 Canadian Pacific's transcontinental route to Saint John, New Brunswick, included trackage rights over the (former European and North American Railway) Maine Central Eastern Division main line from Mattawamkeag to the Canada–US border.
 This section of the main line saw some of the heaviest traffic on any portion of the Maine Central during winter months before modern icebreakers were able to keep the Saint Lawrence Seaway open; and most of it was Canadian Pacific trains exercising trackage rights.
 Canadian Pacific purchased the line from Maine Central on December 17, 1974, for $5.4 million.
 Maine Central retained trackage rights and subsequently operated this portion of their former main line as the Vanceboro Branch.